 - Smaller ball capacity

-The Spinshot Lite is a great alternative to the Match Mate Rookie.
+The Spinshot Lite is a one of the best budget tennis ball machines in the market.
 It’s slightly more expensive, but is a better quality machine, with better reliability.
 It’s also more portable, as it comes with the standard wheels and handle of the Spinshot line.

 The Spinshot Lite is the lightest and least expensive model of the Spinshot machines with the fewest features.
 If you’re looking for a simple machine that will hit balls to the same spot over and over, this machine will do the trick and do it well.